Theobroma speciosum

-Theobroma speciosum is an arboriform species of flowering plant in the mallow family native to northern South America.
+Theobroma speciosum is an evergreen tree species of flowering plant in the mallow family native to northern South America.
 It is the 35th most abundant species of tree in the Amazon rainforest.

 Name

 Specific epithet

 The specific epithet 'speciosum' is used to indicate that a plant is aesthetically pleasing; it is a neuter form of 'speciosus', which is Latin for 'beautiful'.

 Common names

 Theobroma speciosum has a number of common names: